lzap/deacon/README.md

 * don-otero.my.lan
 * sam-hulan.my.lan

-The polynomial used in linear feedback shift register is x^25 + x^24 + x^23 + x^22 + 1.
+The polynomial used in linear feedback shift register is

+	x^25 + x^24 + x^23 + x^22 + 1.

 The key thing is to store register (a number) and use it for each generation in order to get non-repeating sequence of name combinations.
+See an example below.

 ### MAC generator